 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2017) Low malaria risk due predominantly to P. vivax (82%) exists throughout the year in a number of municipalities, mainly in Región Autónoma del Atlántico Norte, with sporadic transmission also reported in Boaca, Chinandega, Jinoteca, Léon and Matagalpa.
+WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due to P. vivax (79.2%) and P. falciparum (20.8%) exists throughout the year in a number of municipalities, mainly in Región Autónoma del Atlántico Norte, with sporadic transmission also reported in Boaca, Chinandega, Jinoteca, Léon and Matagalpa.
 Cases are reported from other municipalities in the central and western departments but the risk in these areas is considered to be very low or negligible.
+Risk due to P. falciparum is high mainly in Región Autónoma del Atlántico Norte, specifically in the municipalities of Rosita, Siuna, Bonanza, Puerto Cabezas and Waspán.
+No chloroquine-resistant P. falciparum reported.

-- Recommended prevention in risk areas: B – Risk of P. vivax malaria only.
-Mosquito bite prevention plus chloroquine chemoprophylaxisa
+- Recommended prevention in P. vivax risk areas: B – Risk of P. vivax malaria only.
+Mosquito bite prevention plus chloroquine chemoprophylaxis. a

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).